nous-clawds4/tapestry-cli/docs/node-types/json-schema.md

   "word": {
     "slug": "json-schema-for-the-concept-of-coffee-houses",
-    "name": "JSON schema for the concept of coffee houses", "description": "the json schema for the concept of coffee houses", "wordTypes": ["word", "jsonSchema"],
+    "name": "JSON schema for the concept of coffee houses", "title": "JSON Schema for the Concept of Coffee Houses", "description": "the json schema for the concept of coffee houses", "wordTypes": ["word", "jsonSchema"],
     "coreMemberOf": [ {"slug": "concept-header-for-the-concept-of-coffee-houses", "uuid": "<uuid>"} ]